 The officers of the Commission are:

 - Tracy Poon Tambascia, Vice Chair, Professor of Clinical Education, Rossier School of Education, University of Southern California

-- Leo Martinez, Secretary, Dean Emeritus and Albert Abramson Professor of Law Emeritus, University of California, Hastings College of the Law
+- Leo Martinez, Treasurer, Dean Emeritus and Albert Abramson Professor of Law Emeritus, University of California, Hastings College of the Law

 The Commission is composed of distinguished elected members in three categories: